mulesoft/docs-exchange/maven-api-docs/Getting Started.md

 _ Note: _`mule-maven-plugin`_ is integrated with _`exchange-mule-maven-plugin`_._

-### Use exchange-mule-maven-plugin to publish Custom assets
+### Use exchange-mule-maven-plugin to Publish Custom Assets

 The latest version of this plugin is `0.0.13`.